mshash8/data-512-homework_2/README.md

 README File: Offers a general overview of the project, outlining its objectives, data sources, data processing procedures, and standards for reproducibility.

 LICENSE File: Contains the MIT LICENSE for the project's code, ensuring it is freely usable.

+# Special Considerations
+* It should be noted that not all article titles might have ORES labels.
+However, in this projet all articles yielded a response.
+* The ORES API accepts 5000 requests per hour per user.

 # License
 This project is open-source and follows the MIT License.
 You are free to use and modify the code according to the terms of the MIT License.